snewell/jenkins-workflow/docs/step/build.rst

     a sorted count of warnings.
 The count assumes the flag to emit the warning was included in output (this is true for both :code:`gcc` and :code:`clang`).
-  - :code:`ninja` - Use Ninja_ instead of :code:`make`.
-This makes builds
-    faster in some cases, but not all tools work well.

 Artifacts